JRCSTU/wltp/README.rst

 Computations are vectorial, based on `hierarchical dataframes
 <https://pandas.pydata.org/pandas-docs/stable/user_guide/advanced.html>`_,
 all of them stored in a single structure, the `datamodel`.
-In case the computation breaks, you can still retrive all intermediate results till that point.
+In case the computation breaks, you can still retrieve all intermediate results till that point.

 ..
 TODO::